 Avoid negativity: Do not speak poorly about managers, colleagues, or the company.
 You may speak negatively about a coworker only to learn that he or she has a close relationship with the interviewer.
 However, you can speak broadly about corporate goals or mention that you disagree with the direction the business is taking.

 Be sure not to get personal in your response.
-Industries can often be small and you don't who knows who.
+Industries can often be small and you don't who knows whom.

 Unprofessional comments: Are you bored at work?
 Underpaid or underappreciated?
 So sick of everything about the job?
 Now's not the time to let it all out.
 You don't need to overshare or get really personal about your motivations for departing the job.
 Make sure your answer is professional.